jina-vlm: Small Multilingual Vision Language Model: Abstract

 \section{Abstract}

-We present \jvlm{}, a 2.4B parameter vision-language model that achieves state-of-the-art multilingual visual question answering among open 2B-scale VLMs.
-The model couples a SigLIP2 vision encoder with a Qwen3 language backbone through an attention-pooling connector that enables token-efficient processing of arbitrary-resolution images.
-The model achieves leading results on standard VQA benchmarks and multilingual evaluations while preserving competitive text-only performance.
+We present \jvlm{}, a token-efficient 2.4B parameter vision-language model that achieves state-of-the-art multilingual VQA performance among open 2B-scale VLMs.
+The model couples a SigLIP2 vision encoder with a Qwen3 language decoder and makes use of image tiling and attention-pooling for token-efficient processing of arbitrary-resolution images.
+To understand the contribution of different training data categories, we conduct a leave-one-out data mixture ablation study—systematically removing task, domain, modality, and language categories—to diagnose which data types are necessary versus redundant and whether task benefits transfer across domains.
 Model weights and code are publicly released at \url{https://huggingface.co/jinaai/jina-vlm}.